metrorailings/OwlBlog/content/posts/2022-circa-millions-week-16-predictions.md

 ***

-I'm mostly riding on this being an emotional play.
-The Bills are coming off an emotionally riveting game in which a last-second field goal was needed to declare victory against their division rivals, the Miami Dolphins.
+I'm mostly riding on emotional dynamics here.
+The Bills are coming off a riveting game in which a last-second field goal was needed to assert victory not only against their division rivals, the Miami Dolphins, but also to claim the division crown.
 That field goal was a bit harrowing too given the rough weather at the time - Buffalo had to burn a timeout to ensure their men had enough time to dig out the snow so as to minimizes the chances of the kicker slipping against the turf.
-If there's any doubt as to how meaningful this game was, Josh Allen was seen telling Miami fans to go home after the game was finalized.
+If there's any doubt about the raw emotions behind the game, Josh Allen was seen telling Miami fans to go home after the game was finalized.

-On top of that, Eberflus has some past familiarity with this defense, something I suspect that knowledge will go a long way towards keeping this game competitive.
+On top of that, Eberflus has some past familiarity with the Bills defense, something I suspect will go a long way towards keeping this game competitive.
 I do need the Bears defense to make a stand or two to ensure this spread is covered comfortably.
-While I do expect Justin Fields to eat against a Buffalo defense known for being a little too soft against opposing rushers, I do expect Buffalo to make a few defensive stops on their end given the limited nature of Chicago's overall offense.
+While I do expect Justin Fields to eat his fair share against a Buffalo defense known for being a little too soft against opposing rushers, I do expect the Bills to make a few defensive stops on their end given the limited nature of Chicago's overall offense.

 ***